google-site-verification=wzNRuSRIxcv-gLn-Rz9hW4PRiHFI-KA6SExHqgNa1qE

 .

 Stacy Schiff is a very competent history writer.
 The common perception surrounding Cleopatra is that she was legendary in her beauty and perhaps her only talent was to seduce her way to success.
 Stacy tried to give us another version of her personality as a very cunning politician and an intelligent Queen who ran the affairs of her troubling kingdom.
-She was a beloved goddess who knew how to win hearts of her subjects and exceptional party planner who could bedazzle her guests.
+She was a beloved goddess who knew how to win the hearts of her subjects and an exceptional party planner who could bedazzle her guests.

-The author gives us an insight into the glorious Alexandria where Cleopatra ruled, with it’s state of the art architecture and roads structure.
-Furthermore the social environment was favourable for women, as they were very powerful even in those times.
-They could hold wealth, inheritance, social standings and well educated
+The author gives us an insight into the glorious Alexandria where Cleopatra ruled, with its state of the art architecture.
+Furthermore, the social environment was favourable for women.
+They were very powerful even in those times.
+Women could hold wealth, inheritance, social standings and got education.
+There were large libraries in Alexandria, the centre of higher studies in medicine.
+People were politically stimulated and could demand change in leadership.
+Rome looks like a village in front of Alexandria.

-When I start reading the book I was expecting Cleopatra as the central theme of the book but she was not.
+When I started reading the book, I was expecting Cleopatra as the central theme but she was not.
 In most of the parts, she is in the background of Caesar and Rome.
-Probably because this is ancient history and not much of it record found anywhere.
-At that point of time, the work of the writers and poets prevailed in Rome.
+Probably because this is ancient history.
+At that time, the work of the writers and poets was prevailing in Rome.
 On the contrary, Rome didn’t uphold females in general and Cleopatra in particular in high regard.
 So those writings are highly biased.
-Stacy often starts the sentence with ” it’s not clear” or “it’s assumed” or ” it’s safe to guess” which puts doubt in ur mind that it might all be a guess work.
-With history and with such an enticing personality you want authentic information.

 About Sidra Javed